Strippit FC750 & FC750/2

 If you Rebuilt everything Correctly, your Turret should Now

-Position, Stop, and Fire-In the Shotpins Better than when it was New.
+Position, Stop, and Fire-In Shotpins Better than when it was New.

 If Not, Go Back and Analyze what is Not Working Correctly, and Redo it Correctly!